AI Developer Course vs Generative AI Course: Build Apps or Go Broader?

 AI Developer Course

-A practical course path for developers who want to build AI-powered applications, internal tools, copilots, retrieval systems, and production-style software features.
+A practical course path for developers who want to build AI-powered applications, APIs, internal tools, copilots, RAG systems, workflow assistants, and deployable product features.

 Generative AI Course